 NEED A LICENSE?

-If you would like a blank copy of a mechanical license as an MS Word doc or Excel file, let me know where to email it.
+If you would like a blank copy of a mechanical license as an MS Word doc or PDF, let me know where to email it.

 Creating a win-win situation for the artist/label and the writers/publishers keeps great music rewarding for all.
 Understanding mechanical licenses for music projects is information every record label, songwriter and publisher should have.
 If anyone has any other questions or can offer any other information about mechanicals, I welcome your comments!